amudhabalan/react-convoluted-timer/README.md

 - Individual timers can be Played, Paused or Reset separately, which reflects in the total timer
 - Uses React Hooks (useState) for state management
 - Designed to be Responsive for mobile & tablets
+- Uses CSS3 for styling.
+Flexbox for aligning items